Garylee021/community.keyos.net/site/about/upstream-projects.md

 Without a large ecosystem of libraries and long-established projects like the Jinja2 template processor, those scripts would take a lot longer to write.
-Another reason we chose Python is that many systems and network administrators are already familiar with it from automation tools and scripts and it makes it easier for them to start contributing to VyOS.
+Another reason we chose Python is that many systems and network administrators are already familiar with it from automation tools and scripts and it makes it easier for them to start contributing to KeyOS.

 ### How do we contribute to Python?